microsoft/finops-toolkit/docs-mslearn/framework/manage/invoicing-chargeback.md

 Chargeback and finance integration is all about integrating with your own internal tools.
 Consider the following points:

-- Collaborate with stakeholders across finance, business, and technology to plan and prepare for chargeback.
+- To plan and prepare for chargeback, collaborate with stakeholders across finance, business, and technology.
 - Document how chargeback works and be prepared for questions.
 - Use the organizational [cost allocation](../understand/allocation.md) strategy that factors in how stakeholders agreed to account for [shared costs](../understand/shared-cost.md) and [commitment-based discounts](../optimize/commitment-discounts.md).
-  - If you haven't established one, consider simpler chargeback models that are fair and agreed upon by all stakeholders.
+  - If you didn't establish one, consider simpler chargeback models that are fair and agreed upon by all stakeholders.
 - Use existing tools and processes to manage cloud costs as part of organizational finances.

 <br>

 ## Building on the basics

-At this point, you have a basic chargeback model that all stakeholders have agreed to.
+At this point, you have a basic chargeback model that all stakeholders agreed to.
 As you move beyond the basics, consider the following points:

-- Consider implementing a one-way sync from your budget system to [Cost Management budgets](/azure/cost-management-billing/automate/automate-budget-creation.md) to use automated alerts based on machine learning forecasts.
+- Think about setting up a one-way synchronization from your budget system to [Cost Management budgets](/azure/cost-management-billing/automate/automate-budget-creation.md).
+It  allows you to use automated alerts that are based on machine learning predictions.
 - If you track manual forecasts, consider creating Cost Management budgets for your forecast values as well.
 It gives you separate tracking and alerting for budgets separate from your forecast.
 - Automate your [cost allocation](../understand/allocation.md) strategy through tagging.
 - Expand coverage of [shared costs](../understand/shared-cost.md) and [commitment-based discounts](../optimize/commitment-discounts.md) if not already included.